GRC Tools and Solutions for Mid-Market Companies: Complete Guide [2026]

 Risk Management

-A unified risk register holds internal risks, vendor risks, and compliance gaps in one workflow.
-Assessments publish risks directly into the register with full context: the framework, the control, and the evidence that produced the finding.
-Risk matrices support prioritization at mid-market scale without enterprise-grade configuration.
-See risk management.
+Risk Management centralizes internal risks, vendor risks, and compliance gaps in one unified risk register with assignees, units, and custom fields.
+Assessments publish risks directly into the register with full context — the framework, the control, and the evidence that produced the finding.
+Risk matrix and score distribution widgets support prioritization at mid-market scale without enterprise-grade configuration.

 Isora GRC works equally well for internal teams and third-party risk management programs, with customizable assessments, scalable categories, and framework mapping without heavy configuration.